Verified July 2026 · Cited to primary sources

 The honest verdict

 Both are Grade D with no rigorous human efficacy data, so neither is proven.
-They target different goals — MOTS-c is marketed as a metabolic "exercise mimetic," Epitalon as a longevity/anti-aging peptide — but the honest verdict is the same: the claims for both rest on preclinical or small, low-quality studies, not controlled human trials.
+They target different goals (MOTS-c is marketed as a metabolic "exercise mimetic," Epitalon as a longevity/anti-aging peptide), but the verdict is the same: the claims for both rest on preclinical or small, low-quality studies, not controlled human trials.

 MOTS-c vs Epitalon: side by side